The Climate Crisis Is Driving Poorer Nations to Desperate Measures [The New Republic]

 Vulnerable countries and international partners announce collaboration to climate-proof economic growth

 Washington DC, 11 April 2019 — Finance Ministers from V20 Group of vulnerable economies today announced new financial instruments in collaboration with international partners at the Spring Meetings of the World Bank Group and International Monetary Fund to ensure continued global economic growth in the face of increasing threats from climate change.
-The group aims [...]
+The group aims to lower the cost of capital and unlock large capital inflows to climate-proof the economic development of at least 1 billion people living in some of the fastest-growing regions, but are exposed to severe climate impacts.
+“Shortfalls in decisive action persist despite the blueprint [...]

 Vulnerable economies call for accelerated financial shift

 Bali, 14 Oct 2018 – Finance Ministers from the V20 Group of climate vulnerable countries today sought large-scale changes to global finance flows, saying the funding shift needs to happen sooner, covering far larger amounts that can help protect economies from the worsening impacts of climate change.
-Convening at the World Bank-IMF Meetings in Bali, [...]
+Convening at the World Bank-IMF Meetings in Bali, V20 countries said “the need to unlock investments for ambitious climate action is not only urgent but an absolute necessity given combined impacts from economic and climatic threats.”
+In its official communique, the group expressed fear that continued over-reliance on carbon-intensive energy systems is [...]